Editor’s Note: We have two articles on our magazine about the very important topic of vapor pressure deficit.

 We already did an article about vapor pressure deficit (VPD) a while back–you should read it because it totally explains all the technical details of what vapor pressure deficit is.
-In today’s article, however, our goal is to emphasize that vapor pressure deficit is an increasing problem for indoor and outdoor marijuana growing, and one that’s very hard to fix.

 To make it as simple as possible, look at the chart at the top of this article.
-Here’s a stark fact: if your marijuana growing space’s temperature and relative humidity aren’t within the parameters shown in the chart’s green zone, and also in the range of temperature that marijuana plants like, your plant performance significantly decreases.
+Here’s a stark fact: if your marijuana growing space’s temperature and relative humidity aren’t within parameters shown in the chart’s green zone, and also in the range of temperature that marijuana plants like, your plant performance significantly decreases.

 Deficits in growth rate, physical development, nutrients and moisture utilization, bud maturation, bud potency, and overall metabolism happen every second your marijuana garden is out of the green range.